Links on Android Authority may earn us a commission. Learn more.

 Google-owned Fitbit is an established fitness wearables maker, and its smartwatch game is equally impressive.
-From its humble and questionable first effort with the Fitbit Blaze, the company’s smartwatches have grown into capable wrist companions.
+From its humble and questionable first effort with the Fitbit Blaze, its smartwatches have grown into capable wrist companions.
 If you’re not an iPhone and Apple Watch user, Fitbit makes a solid case for offering some of the best smartwatches available.

-See also: The best Fitbit trackers you can buy
+See also: The best Fitbit fitness trackers

 Buying the right Fitbit smartwatch for your needs